it-dept-cis/RABET-V-Pilot/docs/source/Activities/Submission_Review_Process.md

 The approach to validating the change list will vary based on the findings of the prior Process Review:

-1. Reliable: change list validation can be skipped or limited to high level spot checking
+1. Reliable: change list validation can be skipped or limited to high-level spot checking

 1. Otherwise: validate the change list by manual or automated means